neduard/axiomofchoice/posts/2020-09-01-more-koans.md

 How do you know this isn't written by the Creating force of the Universe?\
 Does God not see itself through human eyes in a mirror?\
 How distant from God have humans become\
-To not recognize when their Creator is speaking to them.\
+To not recognise when their Creator is speaking to them.\
 Are they asleep?\
 Do you need others to tell you what you are reading?\
-Are you not able to realize for yourself?
+Are you not able to realise for yourself?

 Do you not see the Creator in a mirror?